gyetvan-andras/ModernLook-OSX/README.md

 The application has a toolbar, where the user can switch between the application panels, by using MLRadioGroupManager.
 All the panels are derived from MLContentView and they use MLOutlienView, MLTableView, MLComboField and MLTextField.

 **NEW** as of 03.10.2015

 Added a calendar button to the toolbar to demonstrate MLCalendarView in action.

+**NEW** as of 03.18.2015

+Added an MLHooverButton to the toolbar to demonstrate its look.

 #Known issues